oracle-livelabs/pts/ai-vector-search-apex-adb/tables/tables.md

 The LLM involves processing both the user question and relevant text excerpts to generate responses tailored specifically to the provided context.
 It's essential to note that the nature of the response is contingent upon the question and the LLM utilized.

 LLM prompt engineering enables you to craft input queries or instructions to create more accurate and desirable outputs.
-The PLSQL uses a SQL CURSOR and CLOBs to generate the LLM prompt based on facts from the similarity search from Oracle Database 26ai.
+The PLSQL uses a SQL CURSOR and CLOBs to generate the LLM prompt based on facts from the similarity search from Oracle AI Database 26ai.

 In the code below we are embedding the user question, performing a vector search in the database for the relevant text chunks using a vector distance function.
 We pass the doc\_id to select the chunks related to a PDF document we loaded.
 This improves the accuracy of the LLM response for the question by restricting the result within the content of PDF.
 We then send the text chunks to LLM to provide the response.